mkochalko/6degreesofbacon/README.md

 Once a search is complete, the user has the ability to click on any of the movie nodes to find out more information about the selected movie.

 ![](https://github.com/mkochalko/6degreesofbacon/blob/master/public/javascripts/images/MoviePopoutGif.gif)

-## Architecture and Technologies

-This project will implement the following technologies:
-* `JavaScript` for clean user interaction and website transitions
-* Oracle of Bacon API for connection/link requests and information
-* `D3.js` for data visualization
-* OMDB API for all movie information

 ## Challanges